-These institutions offer effective treatment of PTSD.
+These institutions offer effective treatment of PTSD and alcohol abuse.
 They can also treat conditions associated with the consumption of substances.
 It is important to choose a center that meets the licensing requirements for substance abuse treatment.

-This is important because people suffering from substance addiction need specialized treatment and care, especially if they have a dual diagnosis with PTSD.
-Personality disorders or depression associated with substance abuse is a more complex problem.
+This is important because people suffering from alcohol addiction need specialized treatment and care, especially if they have a dual diagnosis with PTSD.
+Personality disorders or depression associated with substance abuse is a more complex problem that requires specialized therapy.

-The most important step is that the person should realize his/her problem and take responsibility for addiction.
-Start a treatment programme as soon as possible.
+The most important step is that the person should realize his or her substance abuse disorder and take responsibility for addiction.
+Start a treatment program as soon as possible.

 The target of medication is to break the cycle formed by a mental disorder and substance abuse to reach full recovery.
-On the first stage of treatment, it can be difficult to manage this situation as patients tend to use time-tested models of behavior when dealing with negative emotions.
+In the first stage of treatment, it can be difficult to manage this situation as patients tend to use time-tested models of behavior when dealing with negative emotions.